Updated May 4, 2021 –

-The massive hack of Equifax affecting 143 million people and other frequent data breaches have become the norm in news headlines.
-Equifax and other companies seem to pass the buck and usually blame their vendors.
+The massive hack of Equifax affecting 150 million people and other frequent data breaches have become the norm in news headlines.
+Equifax, other companies, and governments often blame their vendors.

 Indeed third-party risks are a chief culprit in cybercrime.